 B.S.Ch.E. in Chemical Engineering

 The B.S. in chemical engineering provides the student with a fundamental knowledge of chemical engineering science and prepares graduates for a variety of careers in industry and government, or for advanced study in engineering, business, or professional school.
-The Department's educational objectives are fully consistent with those of the School of Engineering, and in particular with the first two mission statements of the School.

 Minimum Total Credit Hours: 128